ceramicskate0/SWELF/README.md

 # TODO:
 - GUI for config of app so its easy to manage settings , get notifications on desktop , and get alerts for findings in GUI

-- Network output in more than raw eventlog xml (ie Syslog)

 - Plugin to Powershell (Gonna be key word search for script output)